Close

 • read simple words by saying each sound and blending the sounds together

-• notice when they have made an error when reading and fix up the error
+• notice when they have made an error when reading and fix the error

 • write simple or familiar words by saying the sounds slowly and matching those sounds to the letter(s) that represent them